 Meg: I know Instituto Allende has a connection with American military veterans.
 Can you explain this connection?

 Attracted by the possibility of obtaining academic credits for studies carried out in Mexico, an increasing number of American veterans, with the support of the G.I.
-Bill, found a place in San Miguel, either to live, or to return frequently, even bringing friends with him, thereby further strengthening the city's economy.
+Bill, found a place in San Miguel de Allende, either to live, or to return frequently, even bringing friends with him, thereby further strengthening the city's economy.

 With just two semesters of classes in the Full Immersion program, beginning veterans are able to speak and understand Spanish, while those who already have some knowledge considerably improve their language comprehension, conversation, reading and writing skills.
 For the more advanced, Full Immersion has the modality of Latin American Letters where the student improves their understanding and interpretation of literary texts, as well as their writing in the Spanish language.

-Another study option for GI Bill veterans at the Instituto Allende are the art workshops, which include sculpture, painting, ceramics, photography, traditional Mexican weaving and jewelry.
+Another study option for GI Bill veterans at the Instituto Allende is the art workshops, which include sculpture, painting, ceramics, photography, traditional Mexican weaving, and jewelry.
 The veteran student can unleash their creativity and experience new sensations and personal feelings while learning and applying the various techniques of art.

 Meg: How did the Instituto find its teachers?

 Rudy: Fred Samuelson and Sylvia Samuelson came for a three-month holiday in Mexico.
-They arrived in December in San Miguel when Christmas festivities were going on and they felt enchanted with the city, and they stayed.
-They rented a little apartment up on the hill, and Fred would go out, and walk their little dog, and one day he met Stirling Dickinson.
+They arrived in December in San Miguel de Allende when Christmas festivities were going on and they felt enchanted with the city, so they stayed.
+They rented a little apartment up on the hill, and Fred would go out and walk their little dog, and one day he met Stirling Dickinson.

 ”Where did you study?”
 Stirling asked.